-The City entered into a long-term non-cancelable lease with the Branch Banking and Trust Company in the principal amount of \$231,476 during the fiscal year ended June 30, 2015 for the purchase of a street sweeper.
-The lease qualifies as a capital lease for accounting purposes as defined und the Financial Accounting Standards Board Topic ASC 840, Leases and therefore has been recorded at the present value of future minimum lease payments at the inception of the leases.
-The City will pay annual payments including an amount representing interest of 2.310% to Branch Banking and Trust Company, with the final payment due on August 6, 2020.
+The City entered into a long-term non-cancelable capital lease with the Branch Banking and Trust Company in the principal amount of \$231,476 during the fiscal year ended June 30, 2015 for the purchase of a street sweeper.
+The lease qualifies as a capital lease for accounting purposes as defined und the Financial Accounting Standards Board Topic ASC 840, Leases and therefore has been recorded at the present value of future minimum lease payments.
+The City will pay annual payments including an amount representing interest of 2.310% with the final payment due on August 6, 2020.
 The payments will be made through the City's general fund.
-The present value of lease payments at June 30, 2018 was \$119,713.
-Minimum required rental payments under this capital lease, together with the net present value of the minimum lease payments as of June 30, 2018 are:
+The present value of lease payments at June 30, 2020 was \$83,514.
+Minimum required rental payments under this capital lease, together with the net present value of the minimum lease payments as of June 30, 2020 are:

-Fiscal Year

-Ended June 30, Amount
+Fiscal Year Ended June 30, Amount

-2019 41,758

-2020 41,758

-2021 41,756
+2021 \$ 41,756

-125,272

-Less amount representing interest 5,559
+Less amount representing interest 41,756 940

-Present value of minimum lease payments \$ 119,713
+Present value of minimum lease payments \$ 40,816